lokadns/tik/address-list/ZBLACKLIST.md

 RAW -->> ADDR: Add into XBlacklist
 Guest ->> NAT: Knock... knock...
 ADDR -->> NAT: Its flagged as XBlacklist.
-NAT ->> Blackholed (Guest): I'll send into Blackhole Guest --x Blackholed (Guest): Hmmm... why there is no response?
+NAT -->> Blackholed (Guest): I'll send it into Blackhole Guest -x Blackholed (Guest): Hmmm... why there is no response?
 ```